-- Four points are earned for ≥80% to ≤100% of listed spaces. - Three points are earned for ≥50% to <80% of listed spaces. - Two points are earned for ≥25% to <50% of listed spaces. - No points are earned for <25%. - Not applicable for Multi-Unit Residential Buildings (MURBs).
+Control and 801.3.3.4 Interior Sound Reverberation in the 2018 Four points are earned for ≥80% to International Green Construction Code (IgCC). \leq 100% of listed spaces.
+Three points are earned for \geq 50% For specialized spaces not included in the above references the to <80% of listed spaces. design team shall submit evidence of compliance.
+Spaces may Two points are earned for ≥25% to include but are not limited to the following: community centers, <50% of listed spaces. theatres, music halls, studios, sensory rooms, supportive No points are earned for <25%. • accessibility spaces.
+Not applicable for Multi-Unit ٠ Residential Buildings (MURBs).